esillen/esillen.github.io/_games/snake-on-planes.md

 ---
 title: Snake on Planes
-description: It's snake on a cube.
-For Android.
+description: It's snake on a cube!
+For Android
 year: 2014
 highlight: true
 ---